Using the Facility

 - The sorting cytometers are staff-operated only.

-- The Flow Lab is closed on: Martin Luther King Day, Memorial Day, Fourth of July, Labor Day, Veteran's Day, Thanksgiving Day, Christmas Eve through New Year's Day and the Friday of our annual regional meeting (usually the first weekend in October).
+- The Flow Lab is closed on: Martin Luther King Day, Memorial Day, Fourth of July, Labor Day, Veteran's Day, Thanksgiving Day, Christmas Eve through New Year's Day and the Friday of our annual regional meeting (usually early Fall).

 - Benchtop cytometers, microscope: